Best Diving And Snorkeling In Croatia

 Photo Credit: A Gospic Dugi Otok TZ

-A strong storm in the year 1930 ended the marine life of this World War One vessel.
-Experienced divers should be sure to view the huge propeller.
+A strong storm in 1930 ended the marine life of this World War One vessel.
+Experienced divers should be sure to view the enormous propeller.
 You can find her sleeping on the seafloor off the south coast of the island of Vis.

 This Greek cargo ship was the victim of another Adriatic storm in the Kvarner region.
 Resting near the island of Krk, she is a favorite among first-time divers.